Avaiga/taipy-doc/docs/knowledge_base/tips/multithreading/index.md

 )
 t.start()

-gui.run(run_browser=False)
+gui.run(title="Receiver Page")
 ```

 ## Step 3: Run the Scripts

-Run the receiver.py script first, then the sender.py script in another terminal.
-The receiver will receive and display the sender's data in the Taipy app.
+Run the `receiver.py` script first, then the `sender.py` script in another terminal.
+The receiver will receive and display the sender's data in the Taipy application.